|

 firmly believe doing the right thing

-can out perform a bad economy or the
+can outperform a bad economy or the

 latest fad.
-So when decision
+So when decisions

 are made within my company, they are

-based on what's right and not the
+based on what's right and not on the

 bottom line.